sonic-net/SONiC/doc/nat/nat_design_spec.md

 ### 3.3.2 Natsync daemon

 NatSyncd listens to the conntrack netlink notification events from the kernel for the creation, update and removal events of the connections in the conntrack table.
-Once the notifications for SNAT and DNAT entries are received, they are pushed into the NAT_TABLE/NAPT_TABLE/NAPT_TWICE_TABLE in the APP_DB to be consumed by the NatOrch Agent.
-More details in the section 3.4.
+Once the SNAT/DNAT notifications are received, they are pushed into the NAT_TABLE/NAPT_TABLE/NAPT_TWICE_TABLE in the APP_DB to be consumed by the NatOrch Agent.
+More details in the section 3.4 below.

 ### 3.3.3 NatOrch Agent
 NAT feature is disabled by default.
-When the NAT feature is enabled, NatOrch enables the feature and the NAT miss trap actions in the hardware.
+When the NAT feature is enabled in the configuration, NatOrch enables the feature in the hardware.
-The SNAT or DNAT miss packets are rate limited to CPU @ 600pps.
+The SNAT or DNAT miss packets are by default rate limited to CPU @ 600pps.
+The NAT miss trap action and the rate limiting, queuing policies on the NAT miss packets are managed via the CoPP configuration.

 NatOrch is responsible for the following activities:

    - Listens on the notifications in the NAT, NAPT, NAPT_TWICE tables in the APP_DB, picks the notifications, translates them to SAI objects and pushes them to ASIC_DB to be consumed by Syncd.
 For every single NAT/NAPT entry, NatOrch pushes 1 SNAT entry and 1 DNAT entry (for inbound and outbound directions) to the ASIC_DB via sairedis.
    - Monitors the translation activity status every sampling period for each of the NAT/NAPT entries in the hardware.
-Sampling period is chosen to be a optimal value of 60 seconds.
+Sampling period is chosen to be a optimal value of 30 seconds.
 If the NAPT entry is inactive for the duration of the NAT timeout period, the entry is removed.
 Static NAT/NAPT entries are not monitored for the inactivity.
 They have to be unconfigured explicitly to be removed from the hardware.

 ### 3.3.3.1 Interaction with NeighOrch and RouteOrch
 NatOrch registers as observer with the NeighOrch and RouteOrch, so that the DNAT/DNAPT entries can be pushed to ASIC_DB by NatOrch, only if the corresponding translated IP is reachable via a neighbor entry or a route entry.